peterjc/thapbi-pict/docs/examples/endangered_species/index.rst

 all be sequenced with about a dozen different primer pairs for multiple metabarcoding markers including 16S, COI, cyt-b, matK, rbcL, trnL and ITS2.

-This example pushes THAPBI PICT beyond its current design goals.
+This example pushes THAPBI PICT beyond its original design goals.
 It requires setting up multiple databases (all of which ought to be properly curated), and running the tool multiple times (where potentially different thresholds might be needed).
-In order to provide cross-barcode reporting the ``run.sh`` ends by pooling all the per-marker intermediates by sample, and generating combined reports.
+In order to provide cross-barcode reporting, the ``run.sh`` script ends by pooling all the per-marker intermediates by sample, and generating combined reports.

 .. toctree::
    :maxdepth: 1